aquaMetrics/eadata/README.md

 <!-- badges: end -->

-The goal of `ead` is to access Environment Agency data from environment.data.gov.uk website via an R package
+The goal of `ead` is to access Environment Agency data from environment.data.gov.uk website via an R package.

 ## Installation